georgekosmidis/AzureFunction-CosmosDB-RBAC/README.md

 # An Azure Function connecting to a CosmosDB using RBAC

-The sample contains an out-of-proc function app written in C# (.NET 6) and the supporting IaC written in bicep.
+This sample contains an out-of-proc function app written in C# (.NET 6) and the supporting IaC written in bicep.

 ## Infrastructure

 The infrastructure is using the [BuildAzureDeploy.yml](https://github.com/georgekosmidis/AzureFunction-CosmosDB-RBAC/blob/main/.github/workflows/BuildAzureDeploy.yml) action to compile the [azuredeploy.json](/georgekosmidis/AzureFunction-CosmosDB-RBAC/blob/main/azuredeploy.json) that is being used in the blue '**Deploy to Azure**' button.
 All resources are deployed in their most cost effective pricing model, se feel free to play around.

-The namings of all the resources are using the Resource Group `name` as prefix (e.g. `ResourceGroupName-webapp`) and are deployed to the location of the Resource Group ([not all locations support Azure CosmosDB](https://learn.microsoft.com/en-us/cli/azure/cosmosdb/locations?view=azure-cli-latest#az-cosmosdb-locations-list).
+The namings of all  resources are using the Resource Group `name` as prefix (e.g. `ResourceGroupName-webapp`) and are deployed in the Region the Resource Group is ([not all locations support Azure CosmosDB](https://learn.microsoft.com/en-us/cli/azure/cosmosdb/locations?view=azure-cli-latest#az-cosmosdb-locations-list).

 > Keep your Resource Group `name` small and unique.
-If you can't, just give custom names to each resource.
+If you can't, just give [dive in](https://github.com/georgekosmidis/AzureFunction-CosmosDB-RBAC/tree/main/infrastructure) and give custom names to each resource.

-After a succesful deployment, here is what you will end up with
+After a succesful deployment, here is what you will end up with:

 1. An **Azure Function**,
    Windows, .NET 6, out-of-proc)